dcSpark/authenticate-with-urbit-id/README.md

          http://localhost:8080/~checkAuth
     ```

-3. Emit a DM from `~sampel-palnet` to `~sampel-talled` at the Dojo prompt.
-(This should contain the token returned in the first step.)
+4. Send a DM from `~sampel-palnet` to `~sampel-talled` at which contains the token returned in the first step (this is the authentication step, which in our text workflow is send a dm via dojo, however typically would be done via Urbit Visor).

     ```sh
     :dm-hook|dm ~sampel-talled ~[[%text 'RENV~jjr1W-ICCIlBr9ZVIxg']]
     ```

-4. Check the authentication status of `~sampel-palnet` from `~sampel-talled` and confirm that the user ship has been authorized.
+5. Check the authentication status of `~sampel-palnet` from `~sampel-talled` and confirm that the user ship has been authorized.

     ```sh
     curl --header "Content-Type: application/json" \